Auscitte/auscitte.github.io/_posts/2022-05-04-Statistic-Expectation.md

 A special kind of delight lies in seeing the theoretical results (above all, those one has come up with on her own) work in practice.
 This section is for those of my readers who like to code.
 We will conduct experiments illustrating unbiasedness of linear regression estimators and confirm that the statistics mentioned in the "theoretical" part of the post, being random in nature, indeed, come from the distributions we deduced.

 I will post the key code fragments for the purposes of clarity, whereas tedious plotting-related functionality will be omitted.
-Not to worry: an accompanying R notebook containing the code in all its entirety can be found [here]({{ site.url }}/pages/LS-estimator-expectation.nb.html).
+Not to worry: an accompanying R notebook containing the code in all its entirety can be found [here]({{ site.url }}/pages/LS-estimator-expectation.nb.html) or [here](https://www.kaggle.com/code/rauscitte/ls-estimator-expectation).

 ### Generative Models Implementation